NVIDIA-METROPOLIS/example-helm-charts/README.md

 The samples included in this project come with templates that form a scaffolding that can be used by application developers to implement application deployment using Helm charts.

-One can deploy each sample after overriding the nvidia.nodes.hostnames and global.nvidia.docker.password from the helm package's values.yaml.
+One can deploy each sample after overriding the nvidia.nodes hostnames and global.nvidia.docker.password from the helm package's values.yaml.

 Overriding these parameters can be achieved by creating a new values file or explicitely set a parameter in the command line ,i.e. commandlevel.values.yaml, holding the modified 'nvidia' section.